 Small Claims Mediation Training

 Small claims courts all across Oregon offer free mediation services to plaintiffs and defendants prior to parties presenting their case before a judge.
 This training will cover how small claims mediation fits into the broader small claims court process, the implications of mediating in a court process, and the types of cases you will mediate the most in small claims court.
-N2N’s interactive approach means you will be participating in role plays mediations, group discussions, and activities throughout the training.
+Neighbor to Neighbor’s interactive approach means you will be participating in role plays meditations, group discussions, and activities throughout the training.

 Neighbor-to-Neighbor hosts monthly In-Services, alternating monthly between Salem and Corvallis, to bring our volunteers together to provide on-going education, learn from each other, support and build our community of volunteers, and discuss best practices and difficult situations.
 Open to all volunteers, these In-Services are a great way to strengthen mediation skills and learn from one another’s insights and experiences.

 Neighbor-to-Neighbor published its first quarterly newsletter, NEIGHBORLY, in January 2018 with information on upcoming training dates, articles, staff updates, and more.
 To subscribe, email Robyn James at firstname.lastname@example.org.